LukeSmithxyz/mutt-wizard/README.md

 dialog, neomutt and offlineimap should be installed.
 The contents of this repo should go directly in `~/.config/mutt/` and run from there.
 You also need to have a GPG public/private key pair for the wizard to automatically store your passwords.
 Otherwise you'll have to store them insecurely in plaintext files without the help of the wizard.

-Just run `mutt-wizard.sh` for all the options.
+Just run `mutt-wizard.sh` for all the options, to install an account:

-Once you successfully run the script, you should be able to simply run `offlineimap` to start your mail sync (which will be big at first).
-Opening `neomutt`, you should see your mail.
+* First, select the "Add an account" option and give the script your account information.
+* Second, in a separate terminal, start your mail sync my running `offlineimap` or `offlineimap -a <your account name>`.
+This will start downloading all your mail for offline access.

-Note that once you run `offlineimap`, you'll want to reopen the script and select the option to autodetect mailboxes to put the finishing touches and to let you switch from mailbox-to-mailbox in just two key presses.
+* Third, once your mailbox has started to download, reenter the script and select the "Auto-detect mailboxes" open.
+This will finalize the install and let you open up mutt to see your mail.

+Whenever you want to check for mail, just run the `offlineimap` command again.

 ### "Wait?
 The script asks for my passwords?"